-Some effects such as the Ambidextrous both may add an action.
+Some effects such as the Ambidextrous both add an action and many animals have extra actions.

 Untrained Ability

 When a character attempts a task that they have no specific skill for, the player rolls a 1d100 and compares it against the attribute that best fits that task.
 The result of the roll is compared against the character's fraction columns and the column is declared.